 • Level of difficulty: Intermediate (L300).

-• Target audience: System administrators, system engineers, migration engineers, and migration architects.
+• Target audience: System administrators, System engineer.

-• VMware vSphere: Install, Configure, Manage [V8];
+• VMware vSphere: Install, Configure, Manage;

 Brief Summary